graphprotocol/graph-node/README.md

 Right now, this includes:

 1. A common library used by all nodes, called `thegraph`.
-2. A standalone The Graph node, called `thegraph-standalone-node`.
+2. A local-only The Graph node, called `thegraph-local-node`.

 ## Prerequisites